 How to upload data to Datawrapper

 Before creating a chart, you need data.
 This is the first thing Datawrapper asks of you, in step 1: Upload Data.
-Here we cover how your data needs to look like to be accepted by Datawrapper without problems, and the five ways how you can upload your data.
+Here we cover how your data needs to look like to be accepted by Datawrapper without problems, and the five ways in which you can upload your data.

-How does the uploaded data need to look like?
+How the uploaded data needs to look like?

 That's how your data should look like: